husarms/coin-surfer/README.md

 ![visualization](docs/images/visualization-2.png)

 ## Web socket feed
-When a web socket feed is enabled - the app emits a web socket message with it's current state on each update interval.
+When a web socket feed is enabled - the app emits it's current state on each update interval.

 The included [Visualization App](https://github.com/husarms/coin-surfer/tree/master/web) is driven off this feed - or could be used to create your own visualization.